armory/docs/content/en/docs/spinnaker-install-admin-guides/admin-diagnostics.md

 weight: 999
 ---

-## Turning on Armory Diagnostics

 When working with our support teams, you might be asked about enabling Armory Diagnostics.
 This sends the log and event data from your system to Armory so that we can remotely investigate what might be going on with your system, resulting in a faster turnaround on solutions.

+**Please note:** UUIDs are not checked for uniqueness.
+As a result, if you have two environments and you provide both with the same UUID, the logs sent to Armory will conflict.
+Please ensure each environment you have UUIDs created for are unique.

+## Turning on Armory Diagnostics (Halyard)

 Here's the Halyard command to enable this feature: